MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 For advanced usage, you can switch the **"WCS Origin Probing Mode"** to **"None"**, and this will not automatically trigger a probing cycle of each WCS, either at the beginning of the job or just prior to switching into the WCS.
 You will need to either set the WCS origin manually or Use the features of your CAM or post-processor to inject probing cycle calls where necessary.

-When a probe cycle is triggered, you will see the following dialog box, which allows you to select the probing cycle that you would like to use to zero the WCS in question.
+When a probe cycle is triggered by the post-processor, you will see the following dialog box, which allows you to select the probing cycle that you would like to use to zero the WCS in question.

 ![MillenniumOS probe cycle selection dialog box](../img/mos_usage_step_5.png){: .shadow-dark }

+---

+!!! note
+    You can also run individual probe cycles directly from the **"Macros"** menu of DWC when a job is not running.
+These macros do **NOT** set the origin of a WCS - this is only done by the `G6600` macro, which can be run manually using the **"Probe Workpiece"** entry in the **"Macros"** list.

+    If you want to set the origin of a WCS, use the **"Probe Workpiece"** macro and select the cycle you want to use from there.

+    When you run the probing cycle macros directly, the information that these generate is saved to global variables that can be used by custom code, or to manually set the origin.
+These details can be viewed by running `M7600` in the console.
+The variable names are shortened to save memory so you will need to refer to their descriptions in `mos-vars.g` to understand what information these variables contain.

 <!--
     NOTE: Headings in this section at depth 3 create anchors that are linked to by